Does Catholicism condemn homosexuals?

 Put that into context with the rest of the scriptures and he might as well have mentioned homosexual behavior, because there is no valid marriage when it is not the union of one man and one woman.
 Elsewhere in scripture, Paul (see for example Ephesians 5), as well as Jesus Christ (see for example Matthew 19), taught that a husband and wife — a man and a woman — become one in marriage, based upon God’s design in Genesis chapters 1 and 2.

 Can a loving relationship ever by wrong?

-But what if the sexual activity is between two adults of the same gender but they truly love one another?
+But what if the sexual activity is between homosexuals who truly love one another?
 How can love be wrong under any circumstance?